konsulting/assert-pdfs/README.md

 A simple assertion package to work with PDFs and PHPUnit.

-Please ensure that you have Imagick install/available and it has permission to write to PDF.
-(See:
+Please ensure that you have Imagick install/available and it has permission to write to PDF ([see this post on stack overflow](https://stackoverflow.com/a/38222027)).
-[this on stack overflow](https://stackoverflow.com/a/38222027).
 You may need to run something like:

 ``` sudo sed -i -e 's/rights="none" pattern="PDF"/rights="read|write" pattern="PDF"/' /etc/ImageMagick-6/policy.xml```